Market

 RISK MANAGEMENT POLICY

-manpower development, product efficiency, fluctuation in price
+includes manpower development, product efficiency, fluctuation

-the Company may be affected on account of these risk factors,
+the Company may be affected on account of these risk factors.

 CORPORATE GOVERNANCE